jdujava/TeXtured/README.md

  All other files are marked with
 [<img align="center" alt="License: CC0-1.0" src="https://img.shields.io/github/license/jdujava/TeXtured?color=fbe2ff">](https://creativecommons.org/publicdomain/zero/1.0/).

-Even though you are free to use the source code of `TeXtured` any way you like, attribution/acknowledgement is welcome.
+Even though you are free to use the source code of `TeXtured` any way you like, an acknowledgement is welcome (for example by including a citation using `\autocite{TeXtured}`).